onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 This contract expands on the `BasicNFT` we looked at by adding:
 1. An `idCount` contract field that tracks unique NFT ids.
-2. An `NFTReceiver` interface that exposes three public functions for the collection.
+2. An `NFTReceiver` interface that specifies three public functions for the collection.
-3. Declares a resource called `Collection` that implements the `NFTReceiver` interface
+3. Declares a resource called `Collection` that acts as a place to intuitively store and manage your NFTs.
+It implements the `NFTReceiver` interface
 4. The `Collection` will declare fields and functions to interact with it, including `ownedNFTs`, `init()`, `withdraw()`, and other important functions
 5. Next, the contract declares functions that create a new NFT (`mintNFT()`) and an empty collection (`createEmptyCollection()`)
 7. Finally, the contract declares an initializer that initializes the path fields, creates an empty collection as well as a reference to it, and saves a minter resource to account storage.

 This contract introduces a few new concepts, we'll look at the new contract, then break down all the new concepts this contract introduces.